Opening Hours Open 7 days a week

 Applicant working towards full registration or chartered status with the relevant professional body

-Applicant switching from student visa to Skilled Worker visa
+Applicant switching from a student visa to a Skilled Worker visa

 An applicant can meet new entrant criteria for the skilled worker visa application if the applicant’s most recent permission, other than as a visitor, was under Tier 4 (General) or the Student route.
 The permission must either be current or have expired less than 2 years before the date of application.